interchainio/security/README.md

 ### Security Outreach

 You may have run across one of our advisories while working in the Interchain Stack.
 To see a complete list of all public advisories, see [ADVISORIES.md](ADVISORIES.md).

-If you want to be notified of future advisories as they are released, please sign up [here](https://interchaincirt.org/signup).

 Our team will also post public resources about security topics in the [resources](./resources) folder.